graeme-a-stewart/cpp-concurrency/doc/00-TipsReferences.md

 * Baptiste Wicht has a nice tutorial on C++11 concurrency basics: http://baptiste-wicht.com/posts/2012/03/cpp11-concurrency-part1-start-threads.html
-* A great general introduction to the computer science of concurrency, which discusses a lot of the generic synchronisation problems in detail is *The Little Book of Semaphones* by Allen B. Downie.
+* A great general introduction to the computer science of concurrency, which discusses a lot of the classic synchronisation problems in detail is *The Little Book of Semaphones* by Allen B. Downie.
 It's available here: http://greenteapress.com/semaphores/.
 (Essential reading to know what the *Sleeping Barber* problem is!)